-This show was notable for several things: a heavy message about ecological responsibility, its female lead protagonist, and casting Clancy Brown as one of the good guys
+This show was notable for several things: a heavy message about environmental responsibility, its female protagonist (played by Debrah Farentino), and casting Clancy Brown as one of the good guys

 No relation to the 1971 made-for-TV movie Earth II

 or the comic book of the same name

 Contains examples of: